OCT 26 – DEC 15

 Sound Designers and Composers

-Ben and Max Ringham’s composition and sound design credits in theater include Prima Facie (Broadway, Nominated for Best Sound Design at the Tony Awards 2023), A Doll’s House (Broadway, Nominated for Best Sound Design at the Tony Awards 2023), Cyrano de Bergerac (West End, BAM NYC, Drama Desk Best Sound Design Winner), Betrayal (West End/Broadway), and Blindness (Donmar, Daryl Roth Theatre, Los Metros Award Winner, Mexico).
-As creators: Exemplar (Radio series written for BBC Radio 4), Reflections (2 Temple Place), ANNA (Created for National Theatre, Olivier Award Nomination, Best Sound Design), The Return (Directed for ETT), Curse Of The Crackles (Created for STH), and Looking For Nigel (BBC R and D).
+Ben & Max Ringham’s composition and sound design credits in theater include Dr. Strangelove (West End), Romeo and Juliet (West End), An Enemy Of The People (West End), Prima Facie (West End, Broadway, Nominated for Best Sound Design at the Tony Awards 2023), A Doll’s House (Broadway, Nominated for Best Sound Design at the Tony Awards 2023, Drama Desk Best Sound Design Winner 2023), Cyrano de Bergerac (West End, BAM NYC, Drama Desk Best Sound Design Winner), Betrayal (West End/Broadway), and Blindness (Donmar, Daryl Roth Theatre, Los Metros Award Winner, Mexico).
+As creators: Exemplar (radio series written for BBC Radio 4), Reflections (2 Temple Place), ANNA (Created for National Theatre, Olivier Award Nomination, Best Sound Design), The Return (directed for ETT), Curse of the Crackles (created for STH), and Looking For Nigel (BBC R and D.)

 Lucy Skilbeck